HurlesGroupSanger/indelible/README.md

 The **aggregate** merges information across reads towards a position-level view of the data:

 * `--i` : path to the input file (the output of the *fetch* command from previous step).
-* `--b` : path to the BAM file used to generate the input file.
+* `--b` : path to the CRAM/BAM file used to generate the input file.
 * `--o` : the path to the output file.
 * `--r` : path to reference genome